Testing a GFCI Electrical Receptacle

 You may find that wires coming out of the electrical box are a little short to connect comfortably to the new GFCI receptacle.
 You should have a minimum of 3″ of wire extending past the edge of the electrical box.
 If the wires are too short you can splice short pieces of wire onto them.
 Use wires of the same gauge (Usually #14 or #12 solid or stranded).
 Strip the ends back approximately 1″ and hold the ends together so that they cross each other to form a narrow X. Using pliers twist the wires together tightly in a clockwise direction.
 Trim the end slightly with wire cutters so that you have 1/2″ to 3/4″ of bare twisted wire exposed.
 Use a medium size twist-on wire connectors to complete the splice.
 Twist the wire connector tightly by hand in a clockwise direction.
 Repeat this process for all of the short wires in the electrical box.

 Begin the process of putting the new GFCI receptacle into the box by pushing the wires back into the box accordion style meaning that they are folded and bent in such a way as to compress back into the box as the GFCI is pushed in.
 Push the GFCI receptacle in enough to catch a few threads for each screw.
 Be sure that the GFCI is straight and flat.
 Take your screwdriver and push the GFCI support strap that holds the screw into the box at the lower point and the upper point.
 This will make it easier to turn the screws all the way down.
 Tighten the screws down but not snug.
 Check again to make sure that the GFCI is straight.
 If it isn’t, now is the time to tap the support strap gently with your screwdriver to the left or to the right to make it look level.
 There is room in the screw slot to allow for some alignment.
 After the GFCI receptacle is straight snug the mounting screws down and put the wall plate on.
 Push the “Reset” button and then push the “Test” button to make sure that the device is operating properly.
+Some GFCI receptacles are more difficult to reset than others.
+I sometimes have had to use a screwdriver and extra force in order to push the reset button in enough to reset.
 You can use a plug-in receptacle tester to check for proper polarity.